 If Amendment 28 is approved sufficiently early in 2016 for implementation in 2016, Alternative 1 would not allow the expected effects of the reallocation of red snapper between the sectors to occur in 2016.
 Because commercial RS-IFQ shareholders would have already received the totality of their allocation, any increase in the recreational red snapper allocation and associated potential economic benefits would be postponed to the following year (2017).
 Under this scenario, Alternative 1 would be expected to result in indirect economic effects because it would delay the potential economic benefits to the recreational sector and costs to the commercial sector expected to result from reallocation.
 By delaying the Council's preferred reallocation of red snapper resource, Alternative 1 would be expected to result in indirect adverse economic effects to the recreational sector because it would not allow the potential benefits of an increase in the recreational red snapper quota through reallocation to be realized.
-Conversely, Alternative 1 would be expected to result in indirect economic benefits to the commercial sector because it would shield the sector from a decrease in the commercial red snapper quota for 2016.
+Conversely, Alternative 1 would be expected to result in indirect economic benefits to the commercial sector because it would be expected to result in indirect adverse economic effects are the recreational red snapper quota through reallocation to be realized.
+Conversely, Alternative 1 would be expected to result in indirect economic benefits to the commercial red snapper quota for 2016.
 The economic effects expected to result from the reallocation of red snapper between the sectors are discussed in Amendment 28.

-If Amendment 28 is approved and scheduled for implementation in 2016, Alternative 2 would allow the Council's preferred reallocation to be established in 2016.
-Although it would allow potential benefits and costs expected to result from Amendment 28 to materialize in 2016, Alternative 2 is not expected to result in additional economic effects under this scenario.
+If Amendment 28 is approved and scheduled for implementation in 2016, Preferred Alternative 2 would allow the Council's preferred reallocation to be established in 2016.
+Although it would allow potential benefits and costs expected to result from Amendment 28 to materialize in 2016, Preferred Alternative 2 is not expected to result in additional economic effects under this scenario.
 The potential benefits to the recreational sector and costs to the commercial sector of a reallocation of the red snapper quota between the sectors are discussed in Amendment 28.

 If Amendment 28 is not approved by the Secretary of Commerce or if it is approved later in 2016 and scheduled for implementation in 2017, the commercial quota withheld from distribution would be returned to RS-IFQ shareholders in 2016.
-Under this scenario, Alternative 2 would be expected to result in direct economic effects stemming from potential modifications to customary fishing and business practices and from the uncertainty that may arise from the timeline for returning withheld portions of the commercial quota.
+Under this scenario, Preferred Alternative 2 would be expected to result in direct economic effects stemming from potential modifications to customary fishing and business practices and from the uncertainty that may arise from the timeline for returning withheld portions of the commercial quota.
 The retention and subsequent return to RS-IFQ participants of a portion of their annual RS-IFQ allocation may preclude some RS-IFQ participants, particularly those with limited RS-IFQ shares, from harvesting red snapper during periods of high demand, e.g., lent, thereby resulting in revenue losses.
 RS-IFQ participants planning to sell their annual allocation at a specific date could be precluded from completing the transaction, potentially resulting in economic losses.
 Although these economic effects cannot be quantified, it expected that the longer RS-IFQ annual allocations are retained by NMFS, the greater these effects are expected to be.